 IKEA placed their trust in us to reinforce that belief.
 Together, we conducted the research and created IKEA’s Life at Home Report 2017.
 We wanted to understand people’s needs and dreams of Life at Home in 2017 and compile a piece of thought leadership that would get the world talking.

-For this year’s Life At Home Report, IKEA wanted to go further than ever before to understand people’s needs and dreams at home.
+Together, we conducted the research and created IKEA’s Life at Home Report 2017.
+We wanted to understand people’s needs and dreams of Life at Home in 2017 and compile a piece of thought leadership that would get the world talking.
+For the 2017 Life At Home Report, IKEA wanted to go further than ever before to understand people’s needs and dreams at home.
 Over the course of six months, we used an ambitious, new mix of qualitative and quantitative methodologies.
 We journeyed across the globe and spent 874 hours exploring people’s lives in order to understand what makes a better life at home.

 Solving the challenge from the customer’s perspective